 H = axiological Height

 n = each n-th unit of mass

-$T_n$ = the organisational level of the n-unit of mass
+T_n = the organisational level of the n-unit of mass

 e = Neperus constant

 Axiological Height

 $$S_n = e^{-(T{max} - T_n)}$$

 Legenda:

 S = axiological Strength

 n = n-th unit of mass

-$T{max}$ = organisation level of the most peripheral unit of mass within the legal structure
+T{max} = organisation level of the most peripheral unit of mass within the legal structure

-$T_n$ = organisational level of the n-th unit of Mass e = Neperus constant
+T_n = organisational level of the n-th unit of Mass

+e = Neperus constant

 Axiological Strength

-To sum up the basics of the model hereabove exposed and restated, the Author believes that the consecutio of units of mass in orderly organized sequences generates the legal dimension of Time (Χρόνος).
+To sum up the basics of the model hereabove exposed and restated, the Author believes that the consecutio of units of mass in orderly organized sequences generates the legal dimension of Time (X ρ óvo ς).
 Instead, the introduction of the two subjects, respectively at the beginning and at the end of these chronological chains of legal mass, introduces the legal dimension of Space (τόπος).
-Time and Space are the two dimensions of Law (Νόμος).
+Time and Space are the two dimensions of Law (Nόμος).

 Organizational Flows in this Model:

 The above model might be graphically exposed describing some flows among its basic variables.
 There is an organizational (logical and/or chronological) flow among the units of mass.
-The first unit of mass relates the organizational flow to the outsider (subject $\alpha$ ): it usually consists of capacity and/or human persona (on those legal concepts, see FALZEA, 1997).
+The first unit of mass relates the organizational flow to the outsider (subject α): it usually consists of capacity and/or human persona (on those legal concepts, see FALZEA, 1997).
 The last unit of mass of the organizational flow is the object.
 The relationship between the outsider and the object is human interest (which describes a substantial flow).
-A status quo ante property right relates the object to the incumbent (subject $\beta$ ).
+A status quo ante property right relates the object to the incumbent (subject β).
 The relationship between the outsider and the incumbent is the conflict.
-The conflict is composed of two counteracting axiological flows: the Claim is the axiological flow relating the Outsider to the object; the Acknowledgement is the axiological flow relating back the Object to the Outsider.
+The conflict is composed of two counteracting axiological flows: the conjuct.
+The conjuct is composed of two counteracting axiological flows: the Claim is the axiological flow relating the Outsider to the object; the Acknowledgement is the axiological flow relating back the Object to the Outsider.
 The relationship between Claim and Acknowledgement is the Axiological Feedback.
 When a Claim is coupled by the Acknowledgement, then a legal Entitlement is generated: an Entitlement can legally justify the attribution of a property right.
-As already stated in previous publications (see Ferrara-Gaglioti, 2012; Gaglioti, 2017), there are two main systems of Feedback within legal systems: Feedback within legal systems:

-- individual feedback leaves the Acknowledgement to the individual responsibility of the Incumbent, hence the Entitlement coincides with the adjudication of the conflict within the opposed Entitlements; - social feedback leaves the Acknowledgement to the responsibility of a - socially construed device, which emits an axiological signal of medium intensity designed in general by the system.
-Consequently, in social feedback systems the entitlement is generated ex ante in comparison with the occurrence of a Conflict; the conflict regards (at least) two already generated opposed entitlements.
+As already stated in previous publications (see Ferrara-Gaglioti, 2012; Gaglioti, 2017), there are two main systems of Eeedback within legal systems: Feedback within legal systems: individual feedback leaves the Acknowledgement to the individual responsibility of the Incumbent, hence the Entitlement coincides with the adjudication of the conflict within the opposed Entitlements; - social feedback leaves the Acknowledgement to the responsibility of a socially construed device, which emits an axiological signal of medium intensity designed in general by the system.
+Consequently, in social feedback systems the entitlement is generated ex ante in comparison with the occurrence of a Conflict; the conflict regards (at least) two already generated opposed entitlements